9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 There are a few useful ways in which we can depart from the comfort of `mtl`.
 Most often, a custom monad sits at the bottom of the stack, or a custom monad transformer lies somewhere within the stack.
-To understand the potential difficulty, let\'s look at an example.
+To understand the potential difficulty, let's look at an example.

 Suppose we have a custom monad transformer, `CustomT`.